Back to all posts

 Different types of massage use specific techniques to achieve their goals.
 A classic Swedish massage, for example, is known for its long, flowing strokes that promote a sense of overall calm.
 It’s the perfect choice when you just need to unwind.
 For more targeted relief, therapists often use trigger point therapy, a key component of deep tissue massage.
 This involves applying direct, sustained pressure to specific tight spots, or “knots,” in the muscle fibers.
 Releasing these trigger points can relieve pain and address the chronic tension that contributes to your stress.

-How to Breathe During Your Massage
+How to Breathe for Deeper Relaxation

 Your breath is one of the most powerful tools for relaxation.
 When you’re stressed, your breathing tends to be shallow.
 During your massage, focus on taking slow, deep breaths.
 Try to inhale fully as the therapist uses lighter pressure and exhale slowly as they apply deeper pressure to a tight area.
 This simple practice does wonders for your nervous system.
 Deep breathing helps your body switch from its “fight-or-flight” stress response to its “rest-and-digest” state, helping you sink into a deeper state of relaxation.